AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXDocument/Schema.md

 CAEXDocument.Schema Property
 ============================
-AutomationML 2.1 APIGets the Schema of the CAEXDocument
+Gets the Schema of the CAEXDocument

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)